microsoft/WhatTheHack/060-ModernGitHubDev/Coach/README.md

-# What The Hack - ModernGitHubDev - Coach Guide
+# What The Hack - Modern GitHub Dev - Coach Guide

 ## Introduction